-Staff and volunteers may become aware of a concern in different ways.
+Members of staff and volunteers may become aware of a concern in different ways.
 For example:

-- Direct disclosure by the child or young person. - Observation of the concern, such as a change in the behaviour, appearance or nature of the child or young person or the conduct of an adult. - Information that is shared from another individual or organisation e.g. an incident observed by another child or young person or adult and reported to them
+Directly from the child or young person

+- Observation of the concern, such as a change in the behaviour, appearance, or nature of the child or young person, or the conduct of an adult - Information that is shared from another individual or organisation e.g. an incident observed by another child or young person, or adult and reported to them

-All concerns must be reported to the Child Wellbeing and Protection Officer on the day the concern arises or as soon as practically possible thereafter.
+All concerns must be reported to the Child Wellbeing and Protection Officer on the day the concern arises, or as soon as practically possible thereafter.